 provides financial support for innovative projects and ideas under targeted research funding programmes.
 Research funding supports scientific institutions and enterprises.
 The BMBF also funds individual researchers via special funding institutions.

-is the world's leading charity dedicated to beating cancer through research.
+The world's leading charity dedicated to beating cancer through research.

 The CNRS is a government-funded research organization under the administrative authority of France's Ministry of Research.

-is one of the longest-running European instruments supporting cooperation among scientists and researchers across Europe.
+One of the longest-running European instruments supporting cooperation among scientists and researchers across Europe.

-promotes progress over the whole range of basic research in the Czech Republic.
+Promotes progress over the whole range of basic research in the Czech Republic.

-a nonprofit medical research organization that ranks as one of the nation’s largest philanthropies, advances biomedical research and science education in the United States.
+Nonprofit medical research organization that ranks as one of the nation’s largest philanthropies, advances biomedical research and science education in the United States.

-is the largest governmental funding source in the UK.
+Largest governmental funding source in the UK.

-funds every year excellent research projects in any scientific discipline, aiming at broadening the scientific and technological knowledge.
+Funds every year excellent research projects in any scientific discipline, aiming at broadening the scientific and technological knowledge.
 Top researchers of any nationality and from anywhere in the world can apply, as long as their ERC project will be carried out in a public or private institution based in Europe (EU Member State or Associated Country).

 Marie Curie Fellowships are European research grants available to researchers regardless of their nationality or field of research.
 In addition to generous research funding scientists have the possibility to gain experience abroad and in the private sector, and to complete their training with competences or disciplines useful for their careers.
 Read more about various funding schemes and requirements for applying.

-the Fund promotes chemistry teaching in schools, basic research and junior scientists.
+Promotes chemistry teaching in schools, basic research and junior scientists.

 Research funds are awarded to outstanding establshed and joung scientists at universities and research institutions.
 PhD candidates and prospective university lecturers are invited to apply for fellowships.

-The FWF is Austria's central funding organization for basic research.
+Austria's central funding organization for basic research.

 short Gakushin, is an independent administrative institution, contributing to the advancement of science in all fields of the natural and social sciences and the humanities.
 Its main functions are to: foster young researchers, promote international scientific cooperation, award Grants-in-Aid for Scientific Research, support scientific cooperation between the academic community and industry, and collect and distribute information on scientific research activities.

-emphasises individuals and encompasses all subject areas.
+Emphasises individuals and encompasses all subject areas.
 With annual funding of some £50 million, the Trust is amongst the largest all subject providers of research funding in the UK.

 New initiative called CRACK-IT launched; key aim is to develop new technologies (products, models and tools) for industry which reduce reliance on animal research.
 This will be achieved by connecting and funding scientists from academia and industry.
 CRACK-IT will include 6 SBRI competitions designed to solve business challenges with a 3Rs theme identified with the pharmaceutical, chemical, agrochemicals and consumer product industries.

-is the largest source of funding for medical research in the world.
+Largest source of funding for medical research in the world.

-is an independent US federal agency to promote the progress of science with an annual budget of about $6.9 billion (FY 2010).
+An independent US federal agency to promote the progress of science with an annual budget of about $6.9 billion (FY 2010).
 In addition to funding research in the traditional academic areas, the agency supports "high-risk, high pay-off" ideas, and novel collaborations.

-supports basic research and some of applied research, identifies and fosters talented researchers in the realm of science and technology, accelerates the progress of science and technology, and promotes the socioeconomic development in China.
+Supports basic research and some of applied research, identifies and fosters talented researchers in the realm of science and technology, accelerates the progress of science and technology, and promotes the socioeconomic development in China.

 The Science for Peace and Security Programme offers grants to scientists in NATO, Partner and Mediterranean Dialogue countries to collaborate on priority research topics, which include NATO priorities and additional Partner country priorities.

-funds thousands of top researchers at universities and institutes and steers the course of Dutch science by means of subsidies and research programmes.
+Funds thousands of top researchers at universities and institutes and steers the course of Dutch science by means of subsidies and research programmes.

 Examples of Grants: Rubicon, Veni, Vidi, Vici